HadamDicko/UNIX-Message-Queue-Project/README.md

 ## Setup

 - Putty terminal for each process
-- WinSCP for file transfer
+- WinSCP for file transfer (Files must be in same location)

 ## Compilation

--To compile the source code, open 5 Putty terminals -One for sender.c, one for each middle man, one for each receiver
+-To compile the source code, open 5 Putty terminals -One for sender.c, one for each middle man, and one for each receiver.
+-Utilize cd and ls to access same folder location for each

 # sender.c (terminal 1)
 ```bash